 Classification: historic town

-It's is an awesome place to visit & still has lots of old historical buildings including Benjamin & Catherine Whiteman’s original stone house & a restored mill on the same site as the one Owen Davis built.
+The town still has lots of old historical buildings including Benjamin and Catherine Whiteman’s original stone house and a restored mill on the same site as the one Owen Davis built.
 The current mill was originally built by Isaac Preston (1868 – 1950).
-The Davis's, Whiteman's, Abdael Kiler, & Isaac Preston are all buried in Clifton Union Cemetery on Tanyard Rd. with some family members & many other early settlers.
+The Davis family, Whiteman family, Abdael Kiler, and Isaac Preston are all buried in Clifton Union Cemetery on Tanyard Rd with relatives and many other early settlers.